-During the sampling run, maintain an isokinetic sampling rate within 10 percent of true isokinetic and a temperature around the filter at $180^{\circ}-200^{\circ}F$ or $248^{\circ} \pm 25^{\circ}F$, as required.
+During the sampling run, maintain an isokinetic sampling rate within 10 percent of true isokinetic.
+Maintain ice in the ice bath.

+For each run, record the data required on the data sheet shown in Figure 5.3-3.
 Be sure to record the initial dry gas meter reading.
 Record the dry gas meter readings at the beginning and end of each sampling time increment, when changes in flow rates are made, before and after each leak check, and when sampling is halted.

-Record other date required by the sheet in Figure 5.2-2 at least once for each sample point during each time increment.
-Take additional readings when significant changes (20 percent variation in velocity head readings) require adjustments in flow rate.
+Record other data required by the sheet in Figure 5.3-3 at least once for each sample point during each time increment.
+Take additional readings when significant changes (20 per cent variation in velocity head readings) require adjustments in flow rate.